benzine12/PI-IDS/README.md

 - **Username**: `admin`
 - **Password**: `admin`

-However, for production environments, it's strongly recommended to create a new user with a secure password.
+However, for production environments, it's strongly recommended to create a new user with a secure password and delete default password.

 ## 📋 Command Line Arguments